sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

 [Deployment Groups](https://docs.microsoft.com/en-us/vsts/build-release/concepts/definitions/release/deployment-groups/) in VSTS make it easier to organize the servers that you want to use to host your app.
 A deployment group is a collection of machines with a VSTS agent on each of them.
 Each machine interacts with VSTS to coordinate deployment of your app.

-We will use Deployment Groups to deploy the application to a VM which was provisioned earlier to run the Selenium TestCases.
-Since the application contains SQL Database, we will deploy the DB locally inside the VM.
+We will use Deployment Groups here to deploy the application to the VM which was provisioned earlier to execute the Selenium test cases.
+Since the application's backend is a SQL Database, we will deploy the database in the VM using Deployment Groups.

 1. Go to **Deployment Groups** under **Build & Release** tab.
 Click **Add deployment group** .

    <img src="images/add_deploymentgroup.png">

-2. Provide deployment group name and click create.
-We will see the registration script generated.
+2. Provide deployment group name and click **Create**.
+A powershell **Registration script** is generated to the right of the screen.

    <img src="images/create_deploymentgroup.png">

    <img src="images/create_deploymentgroup2.png">

-Select the check box, **Use the personal access token in the script for authentication** and click on **Copy script to dashboard** to copy the script which will be used in the next exercise to associate the VM to the deployment group.
+Select the **Use a personal access token in the script for authentication** check box and click on **Copy script to clipboard** to copy the script which will be used in the next exercise to associate the VM to  deployment group.

 ## Exercise 2: Associate the VM to Deployment Group

-In this exercise, we will run the registration script on the VM to associate with the deployment group.
+In this exercise, we will execute the **registration script** on the VM to associate with the deployment group.

-1. Login to the VM through RDP with the following credentials
+1. Login to the VM using RDP with the following credentials

-   - **Username**: VMAdmin
+   - **Username**: vmadmin
    - **Password**: P2ssw0rd@123

-2. Open **Powershell** in **administrator** mode, paste and **execute** the registration script.
+2. Open **Windows PowerShell** in **administrator** mode, paste the copied **Registration script** and hit **Enter**.

    <img src="images/configure_deploymentgroup-2.png">

-3. When **Enter deployment group tags for agent?(Y/N)** message is prompted in the powershell window, type **Y** and hit enter.
+3. When the **Enter deployment group tags for agent?
+(Y/N) (press enter for N) >** message is prompted in the PowerShell window, type **Y** and hit enter.

    <img src="images/deploygroup_agent.png">